-Because microplastics are now found in beverages and food, and plastic waste is harming wildlife and wild places at record levels, the consumption of single-use plastics must be significantly reduced.
-The Florida Aquarium is committed to studying how microplastics are impacting our rescued sea turtles and in reducing the use, purchase, or resale of single-use plastics across our properties.
-Our team also believes that the solution to this issue requires everyone’s help provides our guests opportunities to learn about and take steps that will reduce their consumption of single-use plastics and leads several plastic mitigation campaigns within our community.
+Because plastic waste is harming wildlife and the environment at record levels, the consumption of single-use plastics and flow of plastics reaching our waterways must be significantly reduced.
+The Florida Aquarium is committed to reducing the amount of plastics in our waterways, studying how microplastics are impacting our rescued sea turtles and is reducing its consumption of single-use plastics.
+Our team also believes that this issue requires everyone’s help and provides guests opportunities to learn about and reduce single-use plastic consumption and leads several plastic mitigation campaigns and clean-up events within our community.

 Sustainable Business and Operational Practices

 Because much of the world’s business and operational practices unnecessarily contribute to environmentally damaging outcomes, organizations need to adjust their practices to reduce these impacts as much as possible.
 The Florida Aquarium is committed to maximizing its “blue” business and operational practices to assure our processes, products, and activities address current environmental and social responsibility concerns.
 Our team also believes it is important to partner with companies who are striving to implement more sustainable business and operational practices.

 The Florida Aquarium’s Conservation Programs and Priorities cannot be accomplished alone and we are proud to partner with our community, local, national and international government agencies, universities, non-profit organizations and businesses.
 Learn more about our Partners on the specific Conservation Program Pages.

 Financial support for the important conservation work being done by the Florida Aquarium is provided in great part by our guest’s admission fees - YOUR VISIT THE AQUARIUM MATTERS!
 Other financial support is garnered from the generosity of individual and corporate donors and grant awards.
 Your support is greatly appreciated and makes a difference in the lives of animals!

 Phone: (813) 273-4000